Easy to Make Felt Candy Corn Banner

 - Baker’s Twine

-- Cut file or printable PDF (scroll to bottom of post to download)
+- Cut file or printable PDF (scroll to the bottom of post to download)

 Notes about supplies: